lynckia/licode/blog/_posts/2013-01-17-rtcp-feedback.md

 mechanisms to help solve this problem.
 These solutions are heavily dependant on the protocols and technologies used in each application.

-Lynckia lives in the WebRTC world and has to communicate with the current implementations, being [Google Chrome](http://google.com/chrome) the most important today.
+Licode lives in the WebRTC world and has to communicate with the current implementations, being [Google Chrome](http://google.com/chrome) the most important today.
 Chrome has been advancing in the implementation of the [SAVPF RTP Profile](http://tools.ietf.org/html/rfc5124) for some